 Can Literary Couples Be Just Friends?

-Studies have called into question whether men and women be "just friends."
-Are our XY friendships doomed to fracture us into lovers, strangers, exes and enemies?
+Studies have called into question whether men and women can be "just friends."
+Are our XY friendships doomed to fracture us into lovers, strangers, exes, and enemies?
 Writers like Hemingway and Virginia Woolf tell us otherwise.
 Here are famous literary friendships between the sexes that stayed (pretty) platonic.

 The Monsters: Mary Shelley & Lord Byron